 We may keep an anonymised form of your personal information, which will no longer refer to you, for statistical purposes and without time limits, to the extent that we have a legitimate and lawful interest in doing so.

 Anonymity and Pseudonymity

-You have the option of not identifying yourself or of using a pseudonym when dealing with NTT ICT.
-However, it will be impracticable for NTT ICT to provide you with information or business to business services if you choose not to identify yourself or use a pseudonym.
+You have the option of not identifying yourself or of using a pseudonym when dealing with NTT ICT, however if you do so it will be impracticable for NTT ICT to provide you with information or business to business services, including those which require us to enter into a contract with you.

 You may request access to your personal information held by NTT ICT.
 If you notify NTT ICT that your personal information is not accurate, we will take reasonable steps to correct that information if we agree it is inaccurate.
-Under the Privacy Act, NTT ICT must provide its written reasons if it refuses your request for access to, or correction of, the personal information held by it.
+Under the Privacy Act, NTT ICT must provide our written reasons if we refuse your request for access to, or correction of, the personal information held by us.

 How to contact us

 Privacy and Data Protection Officer

 Level 3, Tower 3, Darling Park, 201 Sussex Street

 New South Wales, 2000